Whilst surrogacy isn’t a donor programme in the conventional sense, it may involve elements of our donor services.

 Full surrogacy involves the implantation of an embryo created using either:

 Partial surrogacy involves sperm from a male intended parent and an egg from your surrogate.
 Here fertilisation is usually done by intrauterine insemination, however the surrogate can also undergo IVF if necessary.
+At simply Fertility we carry out Full/Host surrogacy, not partial surrogacy.

 It isn’t allowed for couples or individuals to advertise for surrogates, or for surrogates to advertise their services.
 However, there are introduction agencies who can help with practical advice and support: